paulmillr/dotfiles/README.md

 ## Usage

-- **MacOS:** Ensure you have latest XCode or dev tools.
+- **MacOS:** Ensure you have XCode or dev tools.
 It can be downloaded from the app store.
     - Optionally `sh etc/bootstrap-macos.sh`
 - **Linux and BSD:** Ensure you have `git` and `zsh` installed.
 - **Terminal theme:** `terminal/pm.terminal` (Settings -> Profiles -> Press gear -> Import).